-Purchase the correct length of 3/4-inch steep gas pipe to fit the homemade barbecue.
+Purchase the correct length of 3/4-inch steep gas pipe to fit the homemade propane burner.
 Make sure the pipe is factory-threaded at both ends.
 Place a strip of insulation or duct tape along each side of the pipe and tighten the pipe horizontally in a vise (the tape will rest against the vise jaws and prevent scratching).

 Clean both end threads using a steel brush.
 Use a small brush to apply threading compound around the thread on one end of the pipe.
 Screw on a steel end cap to the thread by hand.
 Tighten it in place using a pipe wrench.